kei-mp/blog/src/content/proj/silo.md

 tags: ["#mech", "#fea", "#python"]
 ---

 I'm typing up this project 5 years after it was done so I may miss a few details.
-When working on the design of a small-scale cement manufacturing plant, a large capex reduction came from frakensteining equipment from moth-balled factories.
+When working on the design of a small-scale cement manufacturing plant, a large capex reduction came from frankensteining equipment from moth-balled factories.
 We had a fabrication shop so I wondered if it would be possible and cheaper to fabricate the equipment instead.
 This was a personal project since I needed an excuse to practice more with python coding and running simulations in Ansys, plus a professional engineer would need to sign it off anyways.

 I started by extracting repetitive calculations from the Eurocode standards on bulk silo cements (since the South African standards were essentially a copy and I could find them for free online):